datacarpentry/semester-biology/syllabus.md

 ### Academic Honesty

-As a student at the University of Florida, you have committed yourself to uphold the Honor Code, which includes the following pledge:“We, the members of the University of Florida community, pledge to hold ourselves and our peers to the highest standards of honesty and integrity.”You are expected to exhibit behavior consistent with this commitment to the UF academic community, and on all work submitted for credit at the University of Florida, the following pledge is either required or implied: "On my honor, I have neither given nor received
+As a student at the University of Florida, you have committed yourself to uphold the Honor Code, which includes the following pledge:"We, the members of the University of Florida community, pledge to hold ourselves and our peers to the highest standards of honesty and integrity.
+"You are expected to exhibit behavior consistent with this commitment to the UF academic community, and on all work submitted for credit at the University of Florida, the following pledge is either required or implied: "On my honor, I have neither given nor received